Start your free case review

 - The amount of insurance that is available

 An injury lawyer can only value your claim after they have fully reviewed your medical documentation, employment records, and the specific facts of your case.
 Lastly, the value of a case can change as new information is uncovered.

-How an Injury Lawyer Can Help with Your Case
+Lawyer Can Help with Your Case

 People are reluctant to reach out to an injury lawyer after an accident for many reasons.
 They may think they cannot afford an attorney, or they may not even know if they have a valid case.
 If you have been hurt, working with an injury lawyer will help you obtain more damages than you may if you take on your case alone.
 It is never easy to negotiate with insurance companies, or collect the evidence necessary to prove your case.
 These tasks, and the others that go into building a strong injury case, are almost impossible to perform while you are trying to recover from serious injuries.
 A lawyer can help with your case in many ways, including:

 - Conducting the investigation: Determining how your accident occurred, and who is liable, requires a full investigation.
 An injury lawyer will visit the scene of your accident to become more familiar with important details, find local businesses who may have video footage, and reach out to professionals such as accident reconstruction experts who can advise on how your accident occurred.

 - Collect important evidence: Evidence is critical when proving your case.
 Physical evidence from the scene, cell phone records, photos, video footage, and eyewitness statements are some of the strongest pieces of evidence.
 An attorney will have the resources to subpoena certain types of evidence, locate witnesses, and the know-how to collect other pieces of evidence.